Appleabc123/GCSENet/code/4.Test/README.md

 ## Output

-The outputs are the ROC and accuracy of the test data based on GCSENet.
+The AUROC, AUPR, Precision, Recall, F1-score of the test data based on GCSENet.